^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of Facial Pain
+Causes of facial pain

-The main causes of facial pain:
+The main causes of facial pain are:

-• Neuralgia is a painful syndrome caused by irritation of the nerves;
+• neuralgia is a painful syndrome caused by irritation of the nerves;

 • muscle pain;

-• migraine headache, cluster headache, osteochondrosis, etc.
+• migraines, cluster headaches, osteochondrosis, etc.

 • various injuries.

-• contours blur;
+• the contours are blurred;

 • is rapidly increasing;

-Causes of Facial Pain
+Causes of facial pain

 What is facial pain?